haui-btc/bitcoin_ticker/README.md

 the data is fetched straight from the [mempool.space](https://mempool.space) and [CoinGecko](https://www.coingecko.com) APIs in the browser.

-This is the web version of the original `bitcoin_ticker.py` console script.

 ![Bitcoin Ticker dashboard (dark mode)](images/bitcoin_ticker_dark.png)

 ## Features